 A meeting of the Committee cannot begin until a quorum is present.
-The quorum for the Overview and Scrutiny Committee is two thirds of the membership, not including any co-opted members.
+The quorum for the Overview and Scrutiny Committee is 11 including the Independent Chair or Vice Chair.

 If a quorum is not reached 15 minutes after the time appointed for the start of the meeting, the meeting will be reconvened on another date.